Last fact-checked: 16 March 2020

-An instrument packed with hundreds of fine titanium needles (the length of the needles vary depending on what you want the treatment to achieve) is rolled back and forth across the skin.
+An instrument packed with hundreds of fine titanium needles (the length of the needles varies depending on what you want the treatment to achieve) is rolled back and forth across the skin.
 It works in two ways:

-Apart from surgery, there a plenty of other non-invasive treatments available, that don’t have much downtime and are something you don’t need to plan too much.
+Apart from surgery, there are plenty of other non-invasive treatments available that don’t have much downtime and are something you don’t need to plan too much.
 These may be treatments such as dermal fillers, or Botox, which many people at home may have in their lunch hour.
 These are great pick-me-up treatments which have little side-effects, and if you’ve been in Bangkok on holiday, will make the subtlest of differences so when you return home people will just think you look well-rested.